India tightens e-commerce rules, likely to hit Amazon, Flipkart

 By Aftab Ahmed and Sankalp Phartiyal

-NEW DELHI/MUMBAI (Reuters) - India will ban e-commerce companies such as Amazon.com and Walmart-owned Flipkart Group from selling products from companies in which they have an equity interest.
+NEW DELHI/MUMBAI (Reuters) - India will ban e-commerce companies such as Amazon.com <AMZN.O> and Walmart <WMT.N>-owned Flipkart Group from selling products from companies in which they have an equity interest.

 In a statement, the government also said that the companies will be prevented from entering into exclusive agreements with sellers.
 The new rules will be applicable from February 1.